SoneyBun/Debtector/README.md

   <!-- Instructions -->
   <h3>How To Use</h3>

-  script.js contains debtdata, in which you can insert new people and add new debts.
+  script.js contains debtData, in which you can insert new people and add new debts.
 </div>

 <!-- Code -->